75% of data loss is from human error. Here’s how to deal with it.

 - When you look specifically at the cause of downtime by data volume, human error is the #1 culprit at 58%, according to figures highlighted by Datto.
 In fact, the same report shows that loss of access to data caused by human error is even more disruptive to businesses than network outages.

+Accidental deletion is also common when users move files and folders to a different location on the server.
+(More on these migrations below.)
 Sometimes the employee recognizes their mistake immediately, making it slightly easier to recover.
 But other times, it can be days or even weeks before the employee notices the files are missing.
 To make matters worse, they may not even remember the file name, on top of having no clue when the deletion date was.
 This makes it even harder for IT administrators to locate it in a backup (assuming there is a backup in the first place).

 The same goes for accidentally deleted emails, CRM records, app data – all the critical and sensitive data that keeps your business running.